-For any exceptional pieces of work children may receive an Excellence award.
-This will be recognition of their achievement and should only be given for exceptional pieces of work.
-The class teacher must contact Mr de Souza or a member of the ELT and they will give out an excellence award.
-The parents of the child will also be notified and the child will have a photo taken to go on the Excellence Award wall.
+For any exceptional pieces of work, achievement or action, children may receive an Excellence Award.
+This will be in recognition of their achievement and should only be given for exceptional things, where they have gone above and beyond their normal level.
+The class teacher must contact Mr Jameson, or a member of the ELT, and they will give out an excellence award.
+The parents of the child will also be notified, and the child will have a photo taken to go on the Excellence Award display wall.